jakeau/HeliosTutorials/CreateNebulaDistro.md

 ``git clone https://github.com/dscalzi/Nebula.git  ``
 (Note: if you don't have git then do **``apt install git``**) Theb
-## 2st step: Install Dependencies.
+## 2st step: Install Dependencies and Build .
 To install dependencies, you need to execute ``npm i``  in the repository's directory.